alphagov/emergency-alerts-utils/README.md

-# notifications-utils
+# emergency-alerts-utils

-Shared Python code for GOV.UK Notify applications.
+Shared Python code for GOV.UK Emergency Alerts applications.
 Standardises how to do logging, rendering message templates, parsing spreadsheets, talking to external services and more.

 ## Setting up